BDC Hamburger Icon

 • Reduces your labor costs.
 The most significant advantage of attrition is reducing labor costs, especially if your organization is struggling.
 These budget cuts can help your business stay afloat.
 Additionally, eliminating a role or choosing not to fill it after an employee voluntarily leaves reduces your headcount costs and any associated expenses with new hires.

 • Alleviates the need for layoffs.
-Attrition can lead to a more amicable departure during difficult events and can reduce the number of people who are affected by layoffs.
+Attrition can lead to a more amicable departure during difficult events and can reduce the number of people affected by layoffs.

 • Inspires your team’s performance.
 Some of your employees may have been performing poorly under the radar.
 Once they leave, you may find that the rest of your team increases their performance, creativity and output to compensate for the lost position.